leviwilson/marshall-starke.org/report/children.md

 A comparative analysis of approximately 35,000 HS children reported children enrolled in Marshall-Starke HS surpassed state and national averages of other HS children in all areas: Math, Motor, Language, Logic and Reasoning, Approaches to Learning, Social Studies, Science, Social and Emotional, and Creative Arts.
 Approximately 96% of the HS children eligible for entry into kindergarten achieved the designated school readiness goals.

+**Marshall-Starke Early Head Start (EHS)** established school readiness goals that recognize the impact of early experiences on brain development.
+The EHS school readiness goals acknowledge how early experiences, particularly the relationship created jointly by baby and parents, shape the foundational learning structures of the brain.
+The school readiness goals are relationship based and relate to early developmental milestones.
+The last analysis of school readiness data showed the majority of children attained age appropriate expectations.

+Because supporting children's readiness is an ongoing partnership between staff and families the program implemented the Parent, Family, Community Engagement Framework.
+The Framework is a tool for engaging families and supporting children's ongoing learning and development.
+The role of parents in their child's education should not be understated.
+Parent engagement is considered by this program to be a school readiness goal.
+The program successfully achieved 100% parent participation in parent-teacher conferences and initial home visits.

 <h4 class="subheader" id="connections">COMMUNITY CONNECTIONS</h4>
 The programs rely on the support and participation of community partners.
 Partnership relationships exist with the following agencies: